mohanmca/cassandra_playground/cassandra_repair_anki.md

 ## (Section: Repair) - What is repair?

+* Repair in Cassandra is synchronizes the partition across the nodes
 * Repair ensures that all replicas have identical copies of a given partition
 * Data won't be in sync due to eventual consistency pattern, Merkel-Tree based reconciliation would help to fix the data.
 * It is also called anti-entropy repair.